engrshahzaibabid/flutter_windows_dashboard_fluent_ui/README.md

 ## About

 Welcome to the Flutter Windows App Dashboard repository!
-This open-source project provides a dashboard template for Flutter Windows desktop applications.
+This open-source project provides a dashboard template for Flutter Windows desktop applications developed using Fluent UI.
 The dashboard offers a sleek and user-friendly interface for managing various aspects of your desktop application.

 ## Screenshots